OUR BOARDOfficers | Board Members | Committess & Chairs

 Donna Hougnon joined the Board in 2016.
 Donna was born and raised in Ellensburg and was a 1981 EHS graduate.
 She graduated from Central Washington University with a degree in Business Administration.
 Growing up she enjoyed attending the Ellensburg Rodeo with her family and participated in Horse 4-H. Prior to joining the board she helped with annual ERHOF fundraiser.
 Donna is excited to work with the board members to bring a permanent ERHOF museum for everyone to enjoy.
 She and her husband Kim have two grown sons, Cody and Colton.

 Kent Lester joined the ERHOF Board in 2017.
 He was born and raised in Seattle, graduating from the University of Washington with degrees in History and Economics.
 With family ties in Okanogan, he developed an appreciation for rodeo growing up, attending both the Omak Stampede and the Ellensburg Rodeo.
 It was on trips to Okanogan that he and his wife, Lisa, were drawn to Kittitas Valley, first purchasing property in the Teanaway in 2000 and eventually deciding to make Ellensburg their permanent home.
-Kent works as a lender at Cashmere Valley Bank and is involved in the Leadership Kittitas County program sponsored by the Chamber of Commerce.
-He is an avid supporter of the arts and an outdoorsman, enjoying time spent walking and hunting with Jay, Buck and Daisy, his three Brittanys.
+Kent worked as a lender at Cashmere Valley Bank before retiring in 2023.
+He is an avid supporter of the arts and an outdoorsman, enjoying time spent walking and hunting with his Brittany’s.